Menu Close

 New-ApplicationAccessPolicy -AppId “Application ID here” -PolicyScopeGroupId “Mail enabled security group here” -AccessRight RestrictAccess -Description “Restricted access”

-Test-ApplicationAccessPolicy -Identity “Mailbox email address here” -AppId “Application ID here”
+Test-ApplicationAccessPolicy “Mailbox email address here” -AppId “Application ID here”

-Test-ApplicationAccessPolicy -Identity “Mail enabled security group here” -AppId “Application ID here”
+Test-ApplicationAccessPolicy “Mail enabled security group here” -AppId “Application ID here”

 Supported permissions and additional resources